FBI offering $10,000 reward for tips leading to those responsible for recent laser pointing incidents - NewsBreak

 The FBI announced this week that it’s offering a reward of up to $10,000 for information leading to the identification, arrest, and conviction of the person(s) responsible for pointing lasers at aircraft around Sea-Tac Airport.

-As of March 9, 2022, over 100 separate incidents involving lasers have been documented by aircraft around Sea-Tac, including some originating in Burien.
-So far, no arrests have been made.
+As of March 9, 2022, over 100 separate incidents involving lasers have been documented by aircraft around Sea-Tac, and so far, no arrests have been made.

-The FBI says that – since the beginning of 2022 – the airport has experienced a dramatic increase of laser incidents involving arriving commercial aircraft.
+The FBI says that – since the beginning of 2022 – Seattle-Tacoma International Airport has experienced a dramatic increase of laser incidents involving arriving commercial aircraft.

 Pilots landing at the airport have experienced a green laser illuminating and tracking the cockpit of their aircraft while on approach to land at Sea-Tac.